MauricioFBL/RADIOGRAPHY-CLASSIFIER-CNN/README.md

 # RADIOGRAPHY-CLASSIFIER-CNN
-Pneumonia radiographt classifier by convolutional neural network
+Pneumonia radiographt classifier by convolutional neural network in tensorflow